Richard Sly

 Richard Meares Sly (17 December 1849 – 11 October 1929) was an Australian lawyer, judge of the Supreme Court of New South Wales from 1908 to 1919.

 Biography

 Sly was born in Sydney, the third son of Joseph Sly.
-He was educated at Sydney Grammar School and Sydney University, in a stellar academic career, winning the Gilchrist travelling scholarship in April, 1872.
-This enabled him to pursue legal studies at London University, where he qualified LLB.
+He was educated at Sydney Grammar School and the University of Sydney, in a stellar academic career, winning the Gilchrist travelling scholarship in April 1872.
+This enabled him to pursue legal studies at the University of London, where he qualified LLB.

-He was called to the Bar at the Middle Temple in June 1875 and was appointed an Acting Justice of the Supreme Court of New South Wales in June, 1898 and was appointed KC in 1904 and appointed to the NSW Supreme Court in February 1908, following the retirement of Sir William Owen.
+He was called to the Bar at the Middle Temple in June 1875 and was appointed an Acting Justice of the Supreme Court of New South Wales in June 1898 and was appointed KC in 1904 and appointed to the Supreme Court of New South Wales in February 1908, following the retirement of William Owen.

-He retired from the Supreme Court in December 1919, to be replaced by Sir Charles Wade.
+He retired from the Supreme Court in December 1919, being succeeded by Charles Wade.

-He died suddenly at Burradoo, near Bowral, on a visit to his brother, solicitor Dr. George Sly (c.
+He died suddenly at Burradoo on a visit to his brother, solicitor Dr. George Sly (c.
 1846–1934).
 His remains were interred at the South Head Cemetery.